paynl/shopware6-plugin/README.md

 #### Update instructions

+If you have installed the plugin via the Shopware store you can skip step 1 and 3.

 1. Download the updated verson from this repo.
 2. In the Shopware 6 Admin panel navigate to Settings -> System -> Plugins